tuomasj/tuomasj.github.io/_posts/2025-07-23-use-dispatch-to-communicate-between-stimulusjs-controllers.markdown

 ---
-title: Using Dispatch between Stimulus Controllers
+title: Using Dispatch to communicate between Stimulus Controllers
 layout: post
-description: Dispatch is the way multiple controllers can communicate with each other in Stimulus controllers, and trigger user interface interactions
+description: The dispatch-method is a way multiple Stimulus controllers can communicate with each, and trigger user interface interactions
 ---
-I like to use `dispatch` to drive/trigger UI interactions that require multiple Stimulus Controllers.
-The `dispatch` in StimulusJS encapsulates JavaScript's own event dispatching functionality, making it simpler to use.
+I like to use `dispatch` to drive/trigger UI interactions that require multiple [Stimulus Controllers](https://stimulus.hotwired.dev/reference/controllers).
+The `dispatch` in [Stimulus](https://stimulus.hotwired.dev) encapsulates JavaScript's own event dispatching functionality, making it simpler to use.
 I'll show you how I'm using it in [Masterlist](https://www.masterlist.fi), a task management app which I've built.

 Here is a very simple example of `dispatch` in action.
 When user clicks the checkbox in Masterlist, it emits an event.
 The other checkbox under the overlay is listening for that event, and changes it's status accordingly.